lisamarieandersson/lisamarieandersson/README.md

 ✨ **I'm Lisa Marie** ✨

-- 👩🏻‍💻 I’m currently working with projects using JavaScript, TypeScript, Svelte and React.
+- 👩🏻‍💻 I work with projects using mostly JavaScript, TypeScript, Svelte and React.
+- ✅ Right now I'm learning the JavaScript Testing Framework Jest.
 - 🌱 I’m studying to become a Front End Developer at Medieinstitutet in Gotenburg, Sweden.
 - 👩🏻‍🎓 I graduate in May 2024.
 - 📫 How to reach me: lisamarie.andersson@gmail.com and lisamarie.andersson@medieinstitutet.se